metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

 ---8<--- "test_data/tutorials/tutorial2/samples.tsv"
 ```

 The first column (SAMPLE) specifies the name of the dataset.
-The second (READS1) and third (READS2) column specify the files
+The second (READS1) and third (READS2) columns specify the files
 containing the forward and reverse reads.

 #### Part 2: Toolkit Analyses Steps

-Analyses, or sometimes called modules, that the Toolkit executes are placed directly under the **steps** attribute in the configuration file.
+Analyses (also called modules) that the Toolkit executes are placed directly under the **steps** attribute in the configuration file.
 In the example below, the modules **qc** and **assembly** are placed directly under the **steps** attribute.
 Any tools or methods
-that are used as part of the module can be considered as a property of the module.
-For example **MEGAHIT** is executed as part of the assembly module.
+that are used as part of the module can be considered a property of the module.
+For example, **MEGAHIT** is executed as part of the assembly module.
 The level below the tool names is for configuring the tools and methods.
 Each analysis is listed on the [modules page](../../modules/introduction.md).

 ```YAML linenums="14" title="Example Configuration File Snippet 2"